loretoparisi/hf-experiments/README.md

 ./run.sh [experiment_name] gpu [cache_dir_folder]
 ```

-The `experiment_name` field is among the following supported experiment names:

-## Experiments
-The following experiments are supported
-- emotions - emotions detection
-- sentiment - sentiment analysis
-- asr - automatic speech recognition
-- translation - text multiple languages translation
-- summarization - text summarization
-- GENRE - Generative ENtity REtrieval :new:
-- gpt_neo - EleutherAI's replication of the GPT-3 :new:
-- audioseg - Pyannote audio segmentation and speaker diarization :new:
-- colbert - Model is based on ColBERT: Efficient and Effective Passage Search via Contextualized Late Interaction over BERT :new:
-- luke - LUKE is a RoBERTa model that does named entity recognition, extractive and cloze-style question answering, entity typing, and relation classification :new:
-- msmarco - Sentence BERT's MSMarco for Semantic Search and Retrieve & Re-Rank :new:

-while the `cache_dir_folder` parameter is the directorty where to cache models files.
+The `experiment_name` field is among the following supported experiment names, while the `cache_dir_folder` parameter is the directorty where to cache models files.
 See later about this.

 ## How to debug
 To debug the code, without running any experiment